 Yet it’s hard to imagine Clinton would have been celebrated or rewarded for rejecting society’s standards for female appearance.
 Bernie Sanders may get kudos for not giving a hoot about what he looks like, but—as the man who defeated Clinton this past November has made perfectly clear—women who don’t fit a very narrow definition of attractiveness can get called slobs, pigs, or something even worse.

 And yet, even if Clinton’s beauty routine was never exactly optional, over the years she learned to wield it as a weapon, turning the burden of beauty culture into a strategic tool (if not an outright advantage).
 During the weeks leading up to the presidential election this November, the media thrilled at the sight of Clinton using her sartorial choices to communicate patriotism, a dedication to women’s rights, and, of course, the historic nature of her own achievements.
 However boxed in Clinton may have been by beauty culture, she managed to make it her own, demonstrating that beauty and power need not be mutually exclusive—and that the supposed frivolity of fashion could be its own sort of aggressive power stance.
-Even if Clinton’s beauty routine was never exactly optional, over the years she learned to wield it as a weapon.

 And so on one level, seeing Clinton sans makeup feels a bit sad, like an admission that her political career has come to an end.
 Gone is the carefully crafted visage, the cosmetics-as-war-paint armor of a woman determined to do battle for her country.
 In its place is a vulnerable, unguarded woman, the “flawed candidate” the media spent months dissecting.